ellysh/bash-programming-from-scratch/manuscript/answers.md

 cp /usr/share/doc/bash/README ~
 ```

-Use the && operator and the `echo` command to print the command's result into the log file.
-The command became like this:
+Apply the && operator and the `echo` built-in to print the `cp` result into the log file.
+Then you get the following command:
 {line-numbers: false, format: Bash}
 ```
 cp /usr/share/doc/bash/README ~ && echo "cp - OK" > result.log
 ```

-Call the `bsdtar` or `tar` utility to archive a file.
+The second step is archiving the file.
+You can call the `bsdtar` or `tar` utility for that.
 Here is an example:
 {line-numbers: false, format: Bash}
 ```
 bsdtar -cjf ~/README.tar.bz2 ~/README
 ```

-We can print the result of archiving operation using the `echo` command again:
+Add `echo` built-in to print the result of the archiving utility.
+The command becomes like this:
 {line-numbers: false, format: Bash}
 ```
 bsdtar -cjf ~/README.tar.bz2 ~/README && echo "bsdtar - OK" >> result.log
 ```

-In this case, the `echo` command appends a line to the end of the existing log file.
+Here the `echo` command appends the string to the end of the existing log file.

-Let's combine the `cp` and `bsdtar` calls into one command.
-We should call the `bsdtar` utility only if the `README` file has been successfully copied.
-To achieve this dependency, we put the && operator between the commands.
-We get the following command:
+Let's combine the `cp` and `bsdtar` utilities into one command.
+You should call `bsdtar` only if the `README` file has been copied successfully.
+To achieve this dependency, put the && operator between the calls.
+This way, you get the following command:
 {line-numbers: false, format: Bash}
 ```
 cp /usr/share/doc/bash/README ~ && echo "cp - OK" > result.log && bsdtar -cjf ~/README.tar.bz2 ~/README && echo "bsdtar - OK" >> result.log
 ```

-The last missing step is deleting the `README` file.
-We can add it this way:
+The last step is deleting the `README` file.
+Do it by the `rm` call this way:
 {line-numbers: false, format: Bash}
 ```
 cp /usr/share/doc/bash/README ~ && echo "cp - OK" > ~/result.log && bsdtar -cjf ~/README.tar.bz2 ~/README && echo "bsdtar - OK" >> ~/result.log && rm ~/README && echo "rm - OK" >> ~/result.log
 ```

-Run this command.
-If it succeeds, the log file looks like this:
+Run this command in your terminal.
+If it succeeds, you get the following log file:
 {line-numbers: true}
 ```
 cp - OK